1843 Wanganui earthquake

 The 1843 Whanganui earthquake occurred on 8 July at 16:45 local time with an estimated magnitude of 7.5 on the scale.
-The maximum perceived intensity was IX (Violent) on the Mercalli intensity scale, and possibly reaching X (Extreme).
-The epicentre is estimated to have been within a zone extending 50 km northeast from Whanganui towards Taihape.
-GNS Science has this earthquake catalogued and places the epicentre 35 km east of Taihape, near the border of Hawke's Bay.
-This was the first earthquake in New Zealand over magnitude 7 for which written records exist, and the first for which deaths were recorded.
+It had a maximum perceived intensity of IX (Violent) on the Mercalli intensity scale, possibly reaching X (Extreme).
+The epicentre was estimated to be within a zone extending 50 km northeast from Whanganui towards Taihape, with GNS Science placing it 35 km east of Taihape near the border of Hawke's Bay.
+This was the first recorded earthquake in New Zealand with a magnitude over 7 and the first with recorded deaths.

 Tectonic setting

-New Zealand lies along the boundary between the Australian and Pacific plates.
-In South Island most of the relative displacement between these plates is taken up along a single dextral (right lateral) strike-slip fault with a major reverse component, the Alpine Fault.
-In North Island the displacement is mainly taken up along the Kermadec subduction zone, although the remaining dextral strike-slip component of the relative plate motion is accommodated by the North Island Fault System (NIFS).
-A group of dextral strike-slip structures, known as the Marlborough fault system, transfer displacement between the mainly transform and convergent type plate boundaries in a complex zone at the northern end of South Island.
-The presumed epicentre of the 1843 earthquake is not, however, associated with any known fault.
+New Zealand is located along the boundary between the Australian and Pacific plates.
+The South Island experiences most of the plate displacement along the Alpine Fault, a dextral strike-slip fault with a major reverse component.
+In the North Island, displacement occurs mainly along the Kermadec subduction zone and the North Island Fault System (NIFS).
+The Marlborough fault system in the northern end of the South Island transfers displacement between transform and convergent plate boundaries.
+The 1843 earthquake epicenter is not linked to any known fault.

 Earthquake characteristics

-The shock was felt over much of North Island and was reported as lasting for three minutes near Mokoia.
-A magnitude of 7.5 was estimated from the extent of the area that was subject to a shaking level of at least VIII (Severe).
-At least ten aftershocks were reported on the same day as the mainshock and further shocks were reported until January 1845.
+The earthquake, which lasted for three minutes near Mokoia, was felt across much of North Island.
+It was estimated to have a magnitude of 7.5 based on the extent of the area experiencing severe shaking.
+Ten aftershocks were reported on the same day, with additional shocks occurring until January 1845.

 Damage

-Damage in the Whanganui area reached IX–X on the Mercalli intensity scale.
-Many houses were damaged, and a brick church at Putiki was destroyed.
-There was extensive lateral spreading of the terrace margin to the Whanganui River, and a section of Shakespeare Cliff fell into the river.
-Two people were killed when their house was swept away by one of the landslides caused by the earthquake.
+The Whanganui area experienced severe damage reaching IX–X on the Mercalli intensity scale.
+Numerous houses were damaged, and a brick church in Putiki was destroyed.
+Lateral spreading occurred along the terrace margin to the Whanganui River, and a portion of Shakespeare Cliff collapsed into the river.
+Two fatalities resulted from landslides triggered by the earthquake, as a house was swept away.